MateoLa/avatares/README.md

 ## Requirements

-ImageMagick command-line tool has to be installed on your system.
-You can check if you have it installed by running
+ImageMagick command-line tool has to be installed on your system.<br>
+You can check if you have it installed by running:

 ```
 $ convert -version